 Melatonin concentration decreases dramatically as we age, taking a dive in production around age 30.
 This means less antioxidant activity to repair oxidative stress in the skin, leading to faster skin aging.

-To combat this, introduce topical melatonin into your nightly routine, such as a melatonin-rich serum or night cream as the final step.
+To combat this, introduce topical melatonin into your nightly routine, such as a melatonin-rich serum, beauty sleep cream, or even a nighttime eye cream for that fully rested look.

 You can also give melatonin (and therefore, restful sleep) a fighting chance by tucking away all blue-light emitting electronics, which slow production, about an hour before bedtime.